timhettler/sass-fpo/README.md

 ###### ratio

-Type: `Number (Unitless)`
+Type: `Number (Unitless)` [1]

 The size of the height, in relation to the width.
 For example, `1` will set the height equal to the width and `0.5` will set the height to 50% or the width.
-Defaults to `1`.

 ###### color

-Type: `Color`
+Type: `Color` [random]

 The background color of the FPO image.
-Defaults to a random color.

 ###### font

-Type: `List`
+Type: `List` ['bold 20px/1 sans-serif']

 The font property to use on the FPO text.
-Defaults to `bold 20px/1 sans-serif`.

 ###### text

-Type: `String`
+`String` ['FPO']

 The text to display in the FPO image.
-Defaults to `'FPO'`.

 ## Requirements